 The surety is the company that gives the auto dealer bond to the principal.
 The surety charges the principal a percentage of the total bond amount and if a customer makes a claim on the bond, the surety pays the claim.
 The principal is then responsible for repaying the surety.

 Alabama Auto Dealer Bond Obligee Details

 Section 40-12-391 of the Code of Alabama 1975 mandates the licensing requirements for businesses operating as auto dealers in the state.
-The laws put in place to ensure surety bond requirements are met as part of the licensing process give authority to the Alabama Department of Revenue as the obligee of auto dealer bonds.
+The law gives authority to the Alabama Department of Revenue as the obligee of auto dealer bonds.
 The obligee details are as follows: